nolar/kopf/examples/08-events/README.md

 but a probably served by some other operator, and are just watched by the current operator, e.g. for their status fields.

-Event-handlers can be used as the silent spies on the raw events: they do not store anything on the object, and do not create the k8s-events.
+Event-watching handlers can be used as the silent spies on the raw events: they do not store anything on the object, and do not create the k8s-events.

 If the event handler fails, the error is logged to the operator's log,